norcross/airplane-mode/readme.txt

 Features

-* replaces all instances of Gravatar with a local image to remove external call
 * disables installing plugins and themes
 * disables all WP update checks for core, themes, and plugins
+* define('WP_CORE_BLOCKER_DISABLE_GRAVATAR', true) replaces all instances of Gravatar with a local image to remove external call

 == Installation ==